-Note: When reading this document DER (Distributed Energy Resources) and CER (Customer Energy Resources) are both used for devices or equipment that sit behind the meter.
-While most DER is owned by the customer, there is a wide range of commercial and control arrangements within and across markets.
+DFA encompasses items referred to as Distributed Energy Resources (DER) and Customer Energy Resources (CER) that sit behind the meter.
+While most demand flexible appliances are owned by the customer, there is a wide range of commercial and control arrangements within and across markets.

-A Glossary of acronyms and terms relevant to cybersecurity is provided in Section 10 and a number of key concepts in cybersecurity are outlined in Appendix 2.
+A Glossary of acronyms and terms relevant to cybersecurity is provided in Chapter 8 and a number of key concepts in cybersecurity are outlined in Appendix 2.